 40. EFFECTIVE DATE

-The "Effective Date" of this Compact shall be the date on which the Compact has been duly executed by both parties, approval by the Department of the Interior has been granted in writing, and notice of such approval by the Department of the Interior has been published in the Federal Register in accordance with the Act.
+This Compact shall be effective upon signature by both parties, approval by the Department of the Interior and publication by the Department of the Interior in the Federal Register in accordance with the Act.

 41. RENEGOTIATION AND DURATION